 Mendel is an Assistant Professor of Sustainable Urban Development and Infrastructure within the Amsterdam Institute for Social Science Research at the University of Amsterdam, and Academic Director of the Circular City summer programme.
 He is the Founder and Chair of the Sustainable Cities group within the Association of European Schools of Planning (AESOP).
 He works on projects in adaptive decision-making and planning of spatial interventions, the up-scaling of low carbon urban development, and the governance of resilient and circular urban water systems.
 He supervises two PhD research projects and has participated in both international and national research consortia.
 Mendel holds a certificate in "Essentials of Leadership" obtained at the Erasmus University and has published extensively in a variety of academic journals.

 Dawid works in the UvA’s Faculty of Social And Behavioural Sciences within the programme group on Political Economy and Transnational Governance.
 Dawid is also a researcher on education policy with the Department of Sociology.
 Dawid scholarly work is mostly focused on economic sanctions and international trade.
-He is the Academic Director for the summer programme, Economics and Game Theory.
+He is the Academic Director for the summer programme, Economics: Markets & Society.

 Alex Voicu is a lecturer in the Political Science Department (Afdeling Politicologie) of the Faculty of Social and Behavioural Sciences (FMG), and is Academic Director of the Comprehensive Introduction to Research Methodology and Design.
 He has designed and taught courses on party politics, international relations, and social science methodology.
 His courses, workshops and guest lectures have had audiences from a variety of disciplines (political science, international relations, anthropology, sociology, human geography, development studies, medicine) and academic levels (BA, MA, Research Master, PhD).
 Alex received an honorable mention in the UvA Lecturer of the Year (Docent van Het Jaar) 2014 competition, recognizing his place among the top 5 lecturers in the faculty that year.
 His own research deals with political elite recruitment and its implications for democratic representation in Romania, Hungary and the UK.

-Luuc Brans is Lecturer in the Political Science programme at the University of Amsterdam.
+Luuc Brans is en education coordinator and project manager at Diversion, a social enterprise, and co-founder of DISI, a startup that aims to better understand the divisive forces behind disrupted societies, and is a former lecturer at the UvA in Political Science.
 He studied political science and the sociology of culture at the University of Amsterdam, while also doing an exchange at the Free University in Berlin.
-Luuc is the Academic Director of the Pre-University Honours Programme in Politics and Society.
+Luuc is the Academic Director of the Pre-University Honours Programme in Politics and Identity.
 He went on to obtain his master’s degree in Nationalism Studies with distinction at the University of Edinburgh.
 Luuc’s research interest lies with nationalism and national identity in general, and the development of German national identity after the fall of the Berlin Wall in particular.
 As a political sociologist, he values interdisciplinary approaches.